 Just over half of all sulphur consumption (in all forms) depends upon phosphate fertilizer production.
-Phosphate consumption is dominated by four major economies; China, India, Brazil and the United States, Consumption was up in three of those during 2014, in each of China, the US and Brazil, offset slightly by a dip in India due to subsidy policy favouring urea fertilizers.
+Phosphate consumption is dominated by four major economies; China, India, Brazil and the United States.
+Consumption was up in three of those during 2014, in each of China, the US and Brazil, offset slightly by a dip in India due to subsidy policy favouring urea fertilizers.
 Phosphate market fundamentals continue to be sound overall - grain prices are steady and global demand looks robust over the medium term, but pricing can very much affect short term fluctuations in the market.

 The phosphate supply picture is pointing to a lot of over-building of capacity at the moment.
-China is at the tail end of a massive programme of DAP capacity buildfrom Jordan and Saudi Arabia, and 7 million t/a of rock from China in the period from 2013 to 2018.
-Phosphoric acid capacity could rise by 5.3 million t/a (tonnes $P_2O_5$ ) over the same period, according to IFA figures, with capacity additions in Morocco.
-Saudi Arabia, China and Brazil, by which time the total capacity of phosphoric acid is likely to be 61.5 million t/a, and demand is projected to be 47.7 million t/a.
-Last year alone, over 1.8 million t/a (P205) of phosphoric capacity was added, representing 5.5 million t/a of potential additional sulphuric acid demand.
-Morocco's expansion in its phosphate sector at Jorf Lasfar involves building four MAP/DAP complexes, each including 1.5 million t/a of sulphuric acid capacity, and the Saudi Ma'aden proiect at Waad al Shamal will include an extra
+China is at the tail end of a massive programme of DAP capacity building that has turned it into a net exporter.
+There are also projects which collectively amount to 20 million tonnes of additional phosphate rock from North Africa, 9 million from Jordan and Saudi Arabia, and 7 million t/a of rock from China in the period from 2013 to 2018.
+Phosphoric acid capacity could rise by 5.3 million t/a (tonnes P2O5) over the same period, according to IFA figures, with capacity additions in Morocco, Saudi Arabia, China and Brazil, by which time the total capacity of phosphoric acid is likely to be 61.5 million t/a, and demand is projected to be 47.7 million t/a.
+Last year alone, over 1.8 million t/a (P2O5) of phosphoric capacity was added, representing 5.5 million t/a of potential additional sulphuric acid demand.
+Morocco's expansion in its phosphate sector at Jorf Lasfar involves building four MAP/DAP complexes, each including 1.5 million t/a of sulphuric acid capacity, and the Saudi Ma'aden project at Waad al Shamal will include an extra 4.9 million t/a of acid capacity.